The Ultimate Guide to the Academic Year: What Parents Should Expect When and Why

 Well, that summarises the shape of the academic year and what you should expect to be doing and when.
 In essense, the year starts with a complete focus on learning new content and as the year progresses the focus shifts gradually from learning new things to revising things you've already learned.

 If you feel that you and your child need support with any of this in any way then I'm here to help.
-There are lots of ways that you can get my help.

 Comments or questions?